14 Iowa Conference team titles

 Phone: (641) 628-

-Nick Rohner is in his fifth season as assistant men’s and women’s tennis coach at Central.
+Jordan Langer is in her first season as an assistant men’s and women’s tennis coach at Central.

 The December 2014 Central graduate was a three-year letterwinner for the Dutch.
 She compiled a 12-21 doubles record in her collegiate career, including a 6-4 mark as a senior.
 The Madison, Wis. native was also 4-7 in singles play and received the team’s Dutch Spirit Award in 2012.